rafaqz/Rasters.jl/README.md

 multi-layered stacks, and multi-file series of arrays and stacks.

-## :warning: Packages extensions and Rasters 0.8 and onwards
+## Packages that work with Rasters

-On Julia 1.9 we can put additional packages in extensions, so the code only loads when you load a specific package.
-Rasters.jl was always intended to work like this, and its finally possible.
-This reduced package `using` time from many seconds to well under a second.
+Rasters reduces its dependencies to keep the `using` time low.
 But, it means you have to manually load packages you need for each backend or additional functionality.

-For example, to use the GDAL backend, and download files, you now need to do:
+For example, to use the GDAL backend, and download RasterDataSources files, you now need to do:

 ```julia
 using Rasters, ArchGDAL, RasterDataSources
 ```

-where previously it was just `using Rasters`.

 Sources and packages needed:
 - `:gdal`: `using ArchGDAL`